-Are you looking to create OWN AGI statement using W2 methods?
-Here are some Excel Template help out you to figure out a statement or creating sheet easily.
+Are you looking to create an OWN AGI statement using W2 methods?
+Here is some Excel templates that help out you to figure out a statement or create a sheet easily.

 To understand Adjusted Gross Income in a better way, the first thing you need is to be familiar with the following terms and/or their purpose: